Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 From there we use the rind to make Tepache.

-Which is also delicious!
-Tepache is easy to make, frugal, and it only takes three days on your counter.
-From that small investment of time and counter space you will have a delicious, mildly fermented, probiotic beverage to enjoy!
+Which is delicious!
+Tepache is easy to make, frugal, and it only takes between two or three days on your counter, with little or no work on your part.
+And from that small investment of time and counter space you will have a delicious, mildly fermented, probiotic beverage to enjoy!
 Our version is mildly spiced and sweetened, but you may use more spice and use dark brown sugar if desired.
 Because like all recipes or processes offered here, I encourage you to make it your way!

 Come and take a look at our process...